VijayEluri/coding-dojo/2010-12-14-wumpus/README.rst

 Hunt the Wumpus
 ===============

-This is the result of a Tech forum Code Dojo at Iterate 2010-12-14.
+This is the result of the Coding Dojo at Iterate 2010-12-14.

 Getting started